 - Visual Common Sense Reasoning (VCR) is a new task and large-scale dataset for cognition-level visual understanding.
 The research is focused on creating higher-order cognition and commonsense reasoning for AI-based vision systems.
 VCR is an effort between researchers at the University of Washington and AI2.
 VCR used a group of crowd workers to annotate the data for this project.

-- Commonsense Knowledge Graphs provide a semi-structured way for representing commonsense concepts.
-This structure gives a different viewpoint than other knowledge sources, however what kinds of knowledge to represent and how best to incorporate them into modern neural methods remains an important question for research in this area.
+- Commonsense Knowledge Graphs provide a semi-structured way of representing commonsense concepts.
+This structure gives a different viewpoint than other knowledge sources, however, what kinds of knowledge to represent and how best to incorporate them into modern neural networks remains an important question for research in this area.
 To tackle it, the team is currently building and releasing resources that explore different aspects of commonsense, such as information about social situations, mental states, and causal relationships.

-- ) is a large-scale dataset for this task of grounded commonsense inference, unifying natural language inference and physically grounded reasoning.
+- SWAG large-scale dataset for this task of grounded commonsense inference, unifying natural language inference, and physically grounded reasoning.
 The dataset consists of 113k multiple choice questions about grounded situations.
 Each question is a video caption from LSMDC or ActivityNet Captions, with four answer choices about what might happen next in the scene.
-The correct answer is the (real) video caption for the next event in the video; the three incorrect answers are adversarially generated and human verified, so as to fool machines but not humans.
+The correct answer is the (real) video caption for the next event in the video; the three incorrect answers are adversarially generated and human-verified, so as to fool machines but not humans.
 The team’s goal is for SWAG to be a benchmark for evaluating grounded commonsense NLI and for learning representations.